openstack/charm-guide/doc/source/project/issues/upgrade-mitaka-to-newton.rst

 =========================

 This page contains notes specific to the Mitaka to Newton upgrade path.
-See the main :doc:`cdg:upgrade-openstack` page for full coverage.
+See the main :doc:`../../admin/upgrades/openstack` page for full coverage.

 neutron-gateway charm options
 -----------------------------